Why is the project necessary?

 In Fall 2019, the City of Bellevue conducted outreach to Condominium Associations and other residential apartments in the vicinity of the project site.
 The City also sent out a flyer in the mail to residents and businesses that might be affected by construction.

-In early 2020, the City of Bellevue will send out a flyer in the mail to residents who might be affected by the temporary storage of construction equipment near the project site.
+In May 2020, the City of Bellevue sent out a flyer in the mail to residents who might be affected by the temporary storage of construction equipment near the project site.

 Please contact Jessica Guthrie (JGuthrie@bellevuewa.gov or 425-452-5215) if you would like to meet with city staff regarding this project. .